32 Food Pairings That Dial Up Your Weight Loss

 Cayenne + Chicken

 Turn up the heat on your belly bulge by flavoring your chicken with a dash of cayenne powder.
-Protein-rich foods like poultry not only boost satiety, but also help people eat less at subsequent meals, according to research.
-But that’s not all: It can also increase post-meal calorie burn by as much as 35 percent!
+Protein-rich foods like poultry not only boost satiety, but also help people burn fat meals, according to a study by the Journal of the American College of Nutrition.
+In fact, the macro increased post-meal thermogenesis by 100 percent!
 If you thought it couldn’t get much better than that, think again!
 Researchers say that chili pepper can also help blast away stubborn belly fat!
 If you ask us, there’s no better reason to sprinkle some onto your chicken before it hits the grill.
-(For more furnace-stoking flavor, try the 5 Best Spices for Weight Loss.)

 Bell Peppers + Eggs

 Grab a pepper and a few eggs, and get crackin’!
 This mighty fat-frying duo is sure to help you fit into your skinny jeans in no time.
 Eggs contain a metabolism-boosting nutrient called choline, and peppers are a good source of vitamin C. What does vitamin C have to do with weight loss?
 Getting an adequate amount of the nutrient can help fight off cortisol, a hormone that causes fat to accumulate around the midsection.
 Chop some peppers, add them to a hot pan with some olive oil, add in two or three eggs and scramble them up to stay slim.